jimeelicious/crclCalculator/README.md

 # INSTALLATION (from MacOS or Linux)

-Control + Space from the desktop to open Spotlight, then type "terminal" to open terminal.
+`CONTROL` + `SPACE` from the desktop to open Spotlight, then type "terminal" to open terminal.

 Then copy and paste this code and hit enter:
 ```